Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Introduction

-Various research groups have used various methods to study CR anisotropy till now \cite{mollerach2022, harari, harari2021, merksch, m.ahlers, mollerech2022b, mollerech2019, Abeysekara, grapes3, globus2019}.
+Various research groups have used various methods to study CR anisotropy and propagation till now \cite{mollerach2022, harari, molerach, harari2021, merksch, m.ahlers, mollerech2022b, Abeysekara, grapes3, globus2019, G_sigl1999}.
 Considering the significant contributions of MTGs in understanding cosmological \cite{psarmah, gogoi_model} and astrophysical \cite{jbora, nashiba2,ronit1, nashiba3} issues in recent times, it is prudent to explore the application of MTGs in the field of CRs to address the current challenges in this domain.
 With this motivation, in this work, we are interested in studying CR anisotropies in the energy range between $10^{17}$ eV and $10^{20}$ eV in the realm of MTGs for the very first time.
 In our previous work, we studied flux and propagation properties of UHECRs in the $f(R)$ theory of gravity \cite{swaraj}.
 In that study, we here considered two very well-known $f(R)$ gravity models, viz., the power-law model \cite{powerlaw} and the Starobinsky model \cite{staro}.
-In this study also we use these two models of $f(R)$ gravity along with the standard $\Lambda$ model for comparison.
+In this study also we use these two models of $f(R)$ gravity along with the standard $\Lambda$CDM model for comparison.
 The chief aim of our study is to see the effect of $f(R)$ gravity theory on the anisotropic behaviour of UHECRs in comparison to the standard cosmological perspective, rather than justifying the correctness of theory in terms of observational data of this interesting behaviour of CRs.

 The rest of the parts of this paper are arranged as follows.
-In Section \ref{secII}, we discuss the propagation of CRs in turbulent magnetic fields (TMF) and calculate the dipolar anisotropy.
-We relate the MTGs with the propagation theorem of UHECRs in Section \ref{secIII}.
-The results of the anisotropy's calculation of CR proton along with a few nuclei have been studied in Section \ref{secIV}.
-Finally, we summarize our results and give final remarks in Section \ref{secV}.
+Since in this study, we consider the $f(R)$ gravity theory as the basic cosmological theory required to study the propagation of UHECRs in galactic and extragalactic spaces, in Section \ref{secII} we discuss briefly the $f(R)$ gravity models used in this study and also present the required cosmological equations obtained for those models.
+Section \ref{secIII} is divided into two parts.
+Subsection \ref{subsecIIIA} is dedicated for the theoretical formalisms of the propagation of UHECRs in turbulent magnetic fields (TMF) and hence their consequent dipolar anisotropy.
+The numerical calculations of the anisotropies of UHECR protons along with a few nuclei have been analysed and discussed in Subsection \ref{subsecIIIB}.
+Finally, we summarize our results and give final remarks in Section \ref{secIV}.